Visual Resources Association Foundation (VRAF) announces 2019 Project Grant recipient

 - Visual Literacy

 - Technology Development for Visual Media Management and Pedagogy

 - Intellectual Property Rights

 The project must be completed within one year from the time the grant is formally accepted.
 The grant will be disbursed in two increments: $1500 at the start of the granting period, and $1500 pending the submission of a mid-project progress report.
-Within one month of completing the project, the grant recipient will submit a final report on how the grant contributed to the completion or significant development of the project, including a financial statement.
-Failure to complete the proposed project may result in the grantor requesting a full or partial return of the funds.
+A final report, including a financial statement, on how the funds contributed to the project is due within one month of the project’s completion.
+Failure to complete the proposed project may result in the grantee returning the funds.

 The VRA Foundation has United States Internal Revenue Service status as a 501c3 non-profit entity.
 All elements of a proposed project must be performed within the legal parameters of United States local, regional, and federal government requirements.
 International applications are welcome from institutions or individuals provided applicant institutions have the equivalent of US non-profit status and applicant individuals have a similar non-profit, educational purpose.

 - Applicants should be working in the field of visual resources and image management, and may include retirees, those currently unemployed, or students.